AppWerft/Ti.SmoothProgressBar/Tutorial.md

 ##### Usage of R class

 Android offen reads styling/configuration as XML from res folder.
+This properties are default values.
+In [MakeCustomActivity](https://github.com/castorflex/SmoothProgressBar/blob/master/sample/src/main/java/fr/castorflex/android/smoothprogressbar/sample/MakeCustomActivity.java#L157) we cann see, the example app uses setters for manipulating of properties.

+In [applyStyle](https://github.com/castorflex/SmoothProgressBar/blob/master/library/src/main/java/fr/castorflex/android/smoothprogressbar/SmoothProgressBar.java#L121-L198) the parameters will applied.
+This is our entry point for module.

-We could use this mechanisme, but it is to complcated for end user of module.
+We could use this mechanisme, but it is to complicated for end user of module.
 The aspected interface are properties in createView or some methods at runtime.
 So we come to next issue:

 ##### Usage of `@UiThread`
 Android apps runs in different threads.
 The main thread is the UIthread.
 If we plan to use methods for modifying colors and other parameters at runtime we have to ensure to be in UIthread.
 In older Titanium modules a Messenger is using, maybe the annotation helps.
 First the annotation will not resolved.
 In head of class we see `import android.support.annotation.UiThread;`.
 We can resolve it by adding the path to classpath and the red markers will disappears, but the behaviour at runtime of app we don't know and we have to test it.